istio/istio.io/content/en/news/2019/announcing-1.4/_index.md

 [Community Meeting](https://github.com/istio/community#community-meeting);
 join us every other Thursday at 11 AM Pacific.

-We were very proud to be called out as one of th [fastest growing](https://octoverse.github.com/#top-and-trending-projects) open source projects in all of Github.
+We were very proud to be called out as one of the [fastest growing](https://octoverse.github.com/#top-and-trending-projects) open source projects in all of Github.
 Want to get involved?
 Join one of our [Working Groups](https://github.com/istio/community/blob/master/WORKING-GROUPS.md)